agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **re-write Claim**: Using Jones welfare metric, only "so much can be achieved" for a country with GDP <1/4th of US.

-No idea what he is talking about even after reading his example.

-Skip.

-Time: 10 mins

----
+**Note**: I am getting mad at the fact that this sloppy writing (I cannot for the love of god understand what he is saying), is revered so highly (highest karma points post ever in forum) or is it just me?

-**Claim**: unless a country’s income per person is at least a quarter that of the US, then, empirically, its welfare per person can also not be more than a sixth that of the US.
+**re-write Claim**: Unless a country’s income per person is at least a quarter that of the US, then, empirically, its welfare per person can also not be more than a sixth that of the US.